 The present moment

-As Europe faces its most severe refugee crisis since the second world war, with millions of Ukrainians, mostly women and children,
+As Europe faces its most severe refugee crisis since the second world war, with more than 8 million Ukrainians, mostly women and children,

 A reflection on the inner life and the harrowing, traumatic experience of the forcibly displaced,

 refracted through art, Displaced speaks to one aspect of the perilous present moment.

 CineSouth pursues large, complex, intractable issues in its films – the subjects that define the era, the challenges that will shape the human future.
 How, to what extent, indeed whether at all these questions are resolved, will be all-determining.
 Addressing itself to the items at the very top of the global agenda, the studio’s films, made for a worldwide audience keen to engage with these critical subjects, feed into vital global conversations.

 The topics in CineSouth’s slate of projects to date include: the nature of complex systems; the lessons learnt when a modern urban water supply system was plunged into crisis by an unprecedentedly severe drought; the trauma of forced displacement; our relationship to the natural world; artmaking and the construction of meaning.
 Migration, nature, water, climate, the vulnerabilities of our global civilisation – these are some of the great themes of the age.